assist-iot/assist-iot-documentation/docs/source/horizontal_planes/device/edge_node.rst

 **********
 User guide
 **********
 In case of making use of the ASSIST-IoT’s GWEN as edge node, 12V± 15% power supply is required.
 An adapter from 230V is provided with it to generate the needed voltage.
+The GWEN must be booted up and it’s primary ethernet connection must be connected to a network with internet support For security reasons the network must have a firewall since the GWEN itself does not have a firewall implemented. (this would hinder development and integration of software on the GWEN greatly therefore it was chosen to place the firewall externally.
+For later version a firewall can be implemented on the GWEN of course.
+The Docker engine allows user specific software to be run in a protected environment.
+Via the ethernet port the GWEN can be accessed with SSH and access to the docker container is provided.
+The Linux operating system Yocto prevents any software changes on the GWEN or installing specific parts under the Linux system directly.

 *************
 Prerequisites
 *************
-Will be determined after the release of the enabler.
+The GWEN must be connected to 12VDC power and internet to be able to function.
+Sufficient cooling (ventilation) must be available for the GWEN to release its heat.

 ************
 Installation
 ************
-The GWEN needs to be mounted at a fixed point inside a buidling or car.
+The GWEN can be mounted at a fixed point inside a building or car.
+There are several mounting/fixation points foreseen on the GWEN board.
+Please be aware when using these fixation points of ESD measures.
+For the Pilot we made an enclosure in which the GWEN is placed to shield it (partly) from it’s surroundings.
+Since all is still in prototype phase no dedicated enclosure has been designed, therefore for cooling the enclosure has to be opened during usage.
+For the Pilot this was acceptable.

 *********************
 Configuration options
 *********************
-Will be determined after the release of the enabler.
+The GWEN can be configured to support dedicated applications, these have to be configured in the kernel install.
+Next to that generic applications can be installed in the Docker environment.
+Access is provided via SSH to the docker environment.

 ***************
 Developer guide
 ***************
-Will be determined after the release of the enabler.
+The GWEN is developed to be a development tool, and allows many custom modifications while having a secure basic programming based on Linux Yocto in combination with Docker and Kubernetes.
+The Docker environment allows customization to the fullest where Yocto en Kubernets oversee that the customization does not disrubt main functionality.
+Developers can get access via ssh to the docker environment and create their own containers and run apps.
+In case system level apps are needed we can support in that as well in have an app installed in the Linux rootfs.

 ***************************
 Version control and release
 ***************************
-Will be determined after the release of the enabler.
+Currently there are 2 versions of the GWEN driven by Memory requirements.
+The initial version was equipped with 2GB RAM memory, which proved insufficient for Pilot 2.
+Therefore we developed a second version with 4GB memory which also has some more eMMC memory.
+Since this version has a different SOM module they require a different Linux kernel (Hardware Abstraction Layer or HAL).

 *******
 License
 *******
-Will be determined after the release of the enabler.
+For HDMI a license had to be bought, legally this standard is protected.
+For the computational part a SOM module has been bought.
+This module is patented and thus not allowed to be reproduced or (partly) copied.

 ********************
 Notice(dependencies)
 ********************
-Will be determined after the release of the enabler.
+The system only works with the selected parts and is tailored for the iWave i.MX 8M Plus SMARC SOM iW-RainboW-G40M or the i.MX 8M Quad/QuadLite/Dual SMARC SOM iW-RainboW-G33Mmodule.
+Other modules based on the SMARC-standard may  be used, however since this standard is not fully defined/fixed some connections might not work or patching of the board is needed.
+Also the HAL in the kernel is dedicated for each SOM model and cannot be simply swapped as hardware/software interfaces are different.
+New or other SOM modules can be implemented however this requires some effort both in board design as software design.